gunjan-pandey1/bankingapp_backend/README.md

+## About the Loan Management System (LMS)

+This application, the Loan Management System (LMS), is a user-friendly and efficient platform designed to streamline the entire loan lifecycle.
+It empowers users to easily apply for a diverse range of loans, including home, business, car, and personal loans, with the potential for quick processing and approval within minutes.
+Beyond application, the LMS provides tools for users to track their loan status, manage repayments, and access relevant loan-related information.

 # Security Measures in Loan Management System (Laravel & React)

 This document outlines the key security measures implemented in this loan management system built with Laravel 10 (backend) and React (frontend).